MicrosoftDocs/entra-docs/docs/id-governance/governance-custom-alerts.md

 All activity performed by the Microsoft Entra ID Governance services is logged in the Microsoft Entra [Audit Logs](/entra/identity/monitoring-health/concept-audit-logs).
 By pushing the logs to a [Log Analytics workspace](/entra/identity/monitoring-health/howto-integrate-activity-logs-with-azure-monitor-logs), organizations can create [custom alerts](/entra/identity/monitoring-health/howto-analyze-activity-logs-log-analytics#set-up-alerts).

 The following section provides examples of custom alerts that customers can create by integrating Microsoft Entra ID Governance with Azure Monitor.
+By using Azure Monitor, organizations can customize what alerts are generated, who receives the alerts, and how they receive the alert (email, SMS, [help desk ticket](https://learn.microsoft.com/azure/azure-monitor/alerts/itsm-connector-secure-webhook-connections-azure-configuration), etc.).

 | Feature | Example alert |
 | --- | --- |